WeissShahar/PowerPoint_to_Manim/README.md

 ## Results:

-For more details on the challenges and issues encountered during the process, see the [Issues](...) section.
+For more details on the challenges and issues encountered during the process, see the [Achivments_And_Issues](https://github.com/WeissShahar/PowerPoint_to_Manim/blob/master/Achivments_And_Issues.md) section.

 Below are two examples comparing PowerPoint slides with their corresponding Manim-generated slides: